julienrbrt/servmon/README.md

 KISS server monitoring tool with email alerts.
 For those who want to keep it simple instead of using Prometheus, Grafana, and Alertmanager.
+It uses the awesome [gopsutil](https://github.com/shirou/gopsutil) library to get system metrics.

 Monitors: